anthonydavis33/TechartPortfolio/public/kb/unreal/RenderDependancyGraph/01-FXSystemPreRender.md

 > Also check the **Task Graph** view — CPU Niagara sim tasks will appear on worker threads, not the main thread.

+> In the **GPU track**, Niagara compute dispatches appear directly under this stage as compute workloads.
+This is distinct from particle *rendering* cost, which appears later under translucency.
+Measure both separately — a system can be cheap to simulate but expensive to draw, or vice versa.

 ### Stat Commands

 ```